pterodactyl/documentation/project/terms.md

 **Wings** — The newer service written in Go that interfaces with Docker and the Panel to provide secure access for controlling servers via the Panel.

-**Docker** — Docker is a platform that lets you run other applications in isolation, in their own container, with everything they need.

 **Server** — In this case, a server refers to a running instance that is created by the panel.
 These servers are created on nodes, and you can have multiple servers per node.

+**Docker** — Docker is a platform that lets you separate the application from your infrastructure into isolated, secure containers.

 **Container** — Each server will be running inside an isolated container to enforce hardware limitations (such as CPU and RAM) and avoid any interference between servers on one node.
 These are created by Docker.